Falsifying Discriminant Validity of Predictive Algorithms: Problem Formulation

-Inspired by the practice of falsification in other domains (see Section~\ref{sec:falsification in other domains}), we propose that a key step in evaluating algorithms involves assessing \emph{whether the algorithm predicts the impermissible outcome}.
-At first glance, this may appear to be an easy question to answer, by for instance analyzing performance metrics with respect to the impermissible outcome $\tilde{Y}$.
-Because $\tilde{Y}$ may correlate with the unobservable outcome $Y^{*}$, we may expect the algorithm to show some modest level of performance with respect to $\tilde{Y}$, but how to differentiate a reasonable modest level from a problematic level?
-This approach requires us to specify what constitutes high performance.
-In some settings, there may be domain knowledge that can be used to specify this bar.
-We would advocate this bar to be clearly specified before any algorithm development or analysis is done.
-Recognizing that often it is hard to set a performance bar before beginning data analysis, we propose a data-driven method to answer the question \emph{Does the algorithm predict the impermissible outcome?}
+Inspired by the practice of falsification in other domains (see Section~\ref{sec:falsification in other domains}), we propose that a key step in evaluating algorithms involves assessing \emph{whether the algorithm predicts the impermissible proxy}.
+At first glance, this may appear to be an easy question to answer, by analyzing performance metrics with respect to $\tilde{Y}$.
+Because $\tilde{Y}$ may correlate with the unobservable outcome $Y^{*}$, the algorithm may exhibit some performance with respect to $\tilde{Y}$, but how to differentiate a reasonable modest level from a problematic level?
+This requires specifying a threshold for “high” performance—ideally informed by domain knowledge and set prior to model development.
+Recognizing that such thresholds are often difficult to specify ex ante, we propose a data-driven method to answer the question \emph{Does the algorithm predict the impermissible proxy?}